DrDesh9/DrDesh9/README.md

 - 👋 Hi, I’m @DrDesh9
-- 👀 I’m interested in coding
+- 👀 I’m interested in bioinformatics and coding for life sciences
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...